-NPG Teacher Packets Are Going Out To Classrooms Across America Educational Efforts Reach Tens of Thousands of Students
+NPG Teacher Packets Arrive in Classrooms Across America Annual Educational Effort Reaches Tens of Thousands of Students

-Alexandria, VA (October 19, 2021) As students nationwide acclimate to the new school year, America's teachers are enthusiastically requesting Negative Population Growth's 2021 Teacher Packets to facilitate classroom discussions on U.S. population size and growth.
-NPG is glad to share that the information been updated to reflect new data from the 2020 Census and also that this educational resource continues to be free to teachers nationwide.
+Alexandria, VA (November 17, 2022): America's teachers are enthusiastically requesting Negative Population Growth's 2022 Teacher Packets to facilitate classroom discussions on U.S. population size and growth.
+NPG is pleased to share that the information has been updated to reflect new data from the 2020 Census and also that this educational resource continues to be free to teachers nationwide.

-The packet, which includes up-to-date student fact sheets (a copy for each student), a large, full-color NPG U.S. population poster, a PowerPoint presentation to help guide lesson plans on population issues and select NPG Forum papers that highlight the dangers of our nation's ever-increasing population, has proven to be a very welcome asset in American classrooms.
-Also, new to this year's Teacher Packet is a set of 3 population posters, featuring some of the winning artwork from NPG's most recent Student Poster Contest.
+The packet of material includes up-to-date student fact sheets (one copy for each student), a large, full-color NPG U.S. population poster, a PowerPoint presentation to help guide lesson plans on population issues and select NPG Forum papers that highlight the dangers of our nation's ever-increasing population.
+New to this year's Teacher Packet is a two-sided Activity Sheet for students.
+Featuring a word search and a crossword puzzle, this new hands-on exercise provides students the opportunity to immediately apply knowledge gained from our Student Fact Sheets.

-Commenting on the huge success of this, now twelve-year-old program, Craig Lewis, NPG's Executive Director, stated: "Every year, NPG proudly reaches out to teachers across America offering this valuable information on the critical need for like-minded citizens to work together to rein in population growth.
-As hundreds of teachers look to receive our teacher packets to boost their lesson plans, we at NPG are fortified with the knowledge that we are engaging with the next generation at the most important intersection of their young lives - the classroom."
+Commenting on the huge success of this, now thirteen-year-old program, Craig Lewis, NPG's Executive Director, stated: "Every year, NPG offers population-focused materials to teachers across America.
+Our purpose is to provide critical up-to-date resources on population growth in the United States for American students from coast to coast.
+As hundreds of teachers look to receive our educational packets to boost their lesson plans, we at NPG are fortified with the knowledge that we are engaging with the next generation at the most important intersection of their young lives - the classroom."